Dynamic cascading style sheets

 <p style="color:sienna;margin-left:20px">This is a paragraph.</p>

 A lot of people think that PHP can only be used to deliver dynamic HTML pages.
 This is by no means the whole story!
-Did you know, for example, that with PHP you can deliver dynamic CSS files?
+Did you know, for example, that with PHP you can deliver dynamic pseudo-CSS files?
 PHP is a free server-side scripting language which can be embedded in HTML code and cannot be disabled by the user.
 It provides various means of generating and enabling dynamic cascading style sheets.

 The question that I raise here is: is it better to use internal or external dynamic cascading style sheets to enable dynamic-CSS?